sweattep/modern_quotes/README.md

->>=if i had a job before the dawn of the internet, the typewriter, and the calculator, what would it be?
+>>if i had a job before the dawn of the internet, the typewriter, and the calculator, what would it be?
 >>=

 >you must be educated, no matter what the discipline